msetia1/msetia1/README.md

 - I spent my first two years studying Mechanical Engineering because I was really interested in vehicle design
 - I changed majors to CS because I admired the creativity that coding problems allowed for in the problem-solving process

-### :computer: What I'm Up To
----
-- Keeping up with school
-- LeetCode
-- Working on a startup

 ### Tech Stack
 ---